-12. Education, Information and Awareness Building

-12.1 - Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+- 12. Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?

-There are strategies to raise awareness about the conservation, protection and presentation of World Heritage that are being effectively implemented.
+There are strategies to raise awareness about the conservation, protection and presentation of World Heritage but there are some deficiencies in its implementation.